EV Charging Station Franchise & Dealership in India (2026): Cost & ROI

 Not everyone wants to build a charging business from the ground up — sourcing hardware, writing software, building a brand and chasing customers.
 A franchise or partnership with an established charge-point operator (CPO) lets you skip most of that and plug into a ready-made network.
 This guide covers how those models work, what they cost, what you get in return and the returns to expect.
-If you would rather build independently, compare this against our full guide to setting up an EV charging station in India.
+If you would rather build independently, compare this against our full guide to starting an EV charging station business in India.

 What a franchise costs